22388o/SecurityTokens/README.md

 # SecurityTokens
-SecurityTokens of Companies on Lightning Network
+Security Tokens of Companies on Lightning Network

+# Why
+Like this how happening on Liquid Network, but form of Sidechain.
+Now we go let this on the Lightning.